 I just finished watching Blood of Good and Evil–finally.
 It was a good series overall.
 However, I felt the wrap-up was a mess.
 There were many twists and turns along the way.
 But what about the ending?
-I felt like we, the audience, were put through so much in regards to the story of Jia Hao (portrayed by Lam Lei/ Lin Li Yang) so there should be a better answer than just casting his character aside at the end like that.
+I felt like we, the audience, were put through so much in regard to the story of Jia Hao (portrayed by Lam Lei/ Lin Li Yang) so there should be a better answer than just casting his character aside at the end like that.
 Yes, many struggles were seen and the arguments circulating surrounding his death.
-But it was cast aside again near the end, causing a sense of injustice from all of it.
+But it was casted aside again near the end, causing a sense of injustice from all of it.
 He was a good cop.
 He worked hard and never harmed anyone.
 He only wanted a normal life.
 He was willing to sacrifice his job and/or even possible future for love yet he was misunderstood even until the end.
 What made it even worse was that Fan Ling (portrayed by Yvonne Lam) never knew that he died and that he never tricked her at all.
 Only his mother and the others thought that it was because of Fan Ling that he died since they thought he was on the way to the airport to meet her hence meeting his fate.

 I hated that his family made a big fuss over his older brother’s death and was willing to forgive the guy.
 The most ironic thing was that his brother was the one who killed him.
 Also another reason why I lost interest in the Shi family near the end.
 They have become too unreasonable.
 Wei Ming (portrayed by Maggie Siu) was an exception though I was quite mad at her for surrendering the disc to Hao Nan (portrayed by Deric Wan) too easily.
 She was a strong character and quite intelligent too.
 Why did she take that gamble?
 Why did she disregard Jia Hao’s effort like that?
 I felt that it was actually deserved that she was blind in the end.
 She had eyes but did not use it properly hence losing it.
 I knew the reason why and should not blame her for being imperfect, but Jia Hao’s death was too frustrating and tragic already.